uzairarif5/NNForDigits/README.md

 - `showNumber.py`:
   - Contains `showImgsOnPlt`, which shows images on a matplotlib graph.
   - Running this files allows you to see images from MNIST or ownDataset.
-- `trainNN.py`:
+- `trainCNN.py`:
   - The main file that contains the actual neural network.
   - Understanding the back propagation can be confusing, for more detail see `/imagesForBackPro`.
   - Run this file to see the neural network in action.
 While training, selected images will be shown using `showImgsOnPlt` from `showNumber.py`.
   - Several prompts get asked during runtime, some of them include:
-    - "Press 1 to use mnist": Either use mnist or ownDataset.
+    - "Press 1 to initialize weights and biases": Either use the last saved values or make new ones.
+    - "Press 1 to use a new learning rate"
     - "Press 1 to print output array on each forward propagation": during forward propagation, this option displays the loss array for each image.
   - Program summary:
-    - Select images, either by using MNIST or ownDataset.
-If you choose MNIST, then either neighboring images are used (with starting index and ending index chosen by the user), or images are randomly selected (the number of images is chosen by the user).
+    - Select images from MNIST.
+Either use neighboring images (with starting index and ending index chosen by the user), or select randomly (the number of images is chosen by the user).
     - Ask user to initialize new weights and biases, otherwise used the saved values.
     - Set init variables (input array, hidden layers array, output array, correct ans array).
     - Start training.